feyzijan/AlgosWithC/Quicksort/README.md

 5. Optionally, print out the sorted array if the second command-line argument is specified as "p."

-The workshop focuses on implementing the Quicksort algorithm, handling file input, and analyzing its performance on different data sets.
+The code focuses on implementing the Quicksort algorithm, handling file input, and analyzing its performance on different data sets.